Ga11u/tekna-workshop/cassandra/README.md

 docker compose down
 ```

-Let's add a new service for visualising Cassandra as in [docker-compose-gui.yml](docker-compose-gui.yml)
+Let's add a new service for visualising Cassandra as in [docker-compose-gui.yml](docker-compose-gui.yml) or do `cp docker-compose-gui.yml docker-compose.yml`.

 ```yml
 version: '3'